Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Conclusions

 Our analysis of Inputlog 9.5 highlights the inherent limitations of keyloggers designed for alphabetic scripts when confronted with IME-mediated input—a challenge that has motivated both Hylog and the newer, language-specific Inputlog releases.
-According to the Inputlog documentation, detailed analyses in these new versions require post-processing the general log, whereas Hylog offers a direct, IME-agnostic architectural solution by synchronizing raw keystrokes with the rendered text from the outset.
+According to the Inputlog documentation, detailed analyses in these new versions require post-processing the general log, whereas Hylog \begin{revv}embodies an\end{revv} IME-agnostic architectural solution by synchronizing raw keystrokes with the rendered text from the outset.
 This design yields three main advantages:

 \begin{enumerate} \item \textbf{Generality and flexibility}.
 By aligning keyboard output with the final text, Hylog remains robust across IMEs and allows participants to use their preferred input tools, thereby enhancing ecological validity. \item \textbf{Extensibility}.
 Its dual-trace architecture provides a model for synchronizing multiple data streams—such as keystrokes, text, screen recording, or EEG—facilitating multimodal analyses of complex activities like revision or post-editing. \item \textbf{Transparency and openness}.
-Both the DSW and hybridizer algorithms are fully specified, and the implementation is publicly available.\footnote{The code of Hylog will be made publicly available on GitHub upon the paper’s acceptance.} \end{enumerate}
+Both the DSW and hybridizer algorithms are fully specified, and the implementation is publicly available.\footnote{\begin{rev} https://github.com/Robertocrotti98/hylog-hybridizer \end{rev}} \end{enumerate}

 Together, Hylog and the new Inputlog versions represent meaningful advances in keylogging for non-alphabetic scripts and contribute to more inclusive research on multilingual, digital text production.
 Extending Hylog to additional contexts will require addressing several challenges.
-For different IMEs (e.g., Sogou Pinyin, Baidu Pinyin), the pattern-matching rules may need adjustment to accommodate IME-specific behaviors, though the core architecture should remain applicable since all pinyin IMEs share fundamental features (syllable segmentation, candidate selection).
+For different IMEs (e.g., Sogou Pinyin, Baidu Pinyin), the pattern-matching rules \begin{revv}will\end{revv} need adjustment to accommodate IME-specific behaviors, though the core architecture should remain applicable since all pinyin IMEs share fundamental features (syllable segmentation, candidate selection).

 For other non-alphabetic scripts, the challenges vary: Japanese requires handling multiple scripts (hiragana, katakana, kanji) and input methods (romaji, kana input), necessitating additional pattern rules; Korean Hangul presents different complexities due to its alphabetic nature with syllabic composition; Arabic requires right-to-left handling.
 Each represents an important direction for future work, and we welcome collaboration with researchers working in these writing systems.
 Our open-source release aims to facilitate such extensions.